TebogoP/Moving-Clouds-Web-Project/README.md

 3. JavaScript:
 - The script.js file is currently minimal and does not include animations.
 - Future enhancements could include JavaScript-based animations.

+## Customization
+- You can customize various aspects of the project:
+- Adjust the cloud shapes and sizes in styles.css
+- Modify the color palette in styles.css
+- Add or remove cloud layers in index.html
+- Implement additional interactive features using JavaScript

+## Future Enhancements
+- Add JavaScript-based animations for moving clouds
+- Implement a day/night cycle with changing sky colors
+- Add weather effects (rain, snow)
+- Create lightning effects during storm simulation
+- Add sound effects for immersive experience